Galooshi/import-js/README.md

 ## Running as a daemon

+Instead of invoking the `importjs` command-line tool every time you import something, you can run ImportJS in a background process and communicate with it using `stdin` and `stdout`.
+This will make importing faster because we don't have to spin up a node environment on every invocation.
+Chances are your editor plugin is already using the daemon for importing.

-To speed up importing, import-js can run as a daemon.
-Start the daemon by running `importjsd`.
-The daemon accepts commands sent via `stdin`.
+The daemon is started by running running `importjsd`.
+It accepts commands sent via `stdin`.
 Each command is a (oneline) JSON string ending with a newline.
 The command structure is basically the same as for the command-line tool, but wrapped in JSON instead of expressed on the command line.
-Here are a few examples:
+Here are a few
+examples:

 Run `fix imports`:
 ```json